 Left means cheaper relative valuation.
 Higher means stronger structure.

-Lumentum Holdings Inc. still looks stronger overall, though current pricing looks more supportive for A.P.
+Lumentum Holdings Inc. looks stronger, but the price setup still looks more supportive for A.P.
 Møller - Mærsk A/S.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.